umeshramya/Twenty-Sixteen-Hospital/README.md

 Please note these are important parts of this theme will go long way desgning website for hospital

-##[hospital_managament_by_hierarchy]
+##[hospital_management_by_hierarchy]
-This displays hospital Managament please use this on full width templates pages not with sidebar
+This displays hospital Management please use this on full width templates pages not with sidebar

 ##[faculty_by_hierarchy_department hierarchy = ""]